lokalise/lokalise-push-action/README.md

 - `additional_params` — Extra parameters to pass to the [Lokalise CLI when pushing files](https://github.com/lokalise/lokalise-cli-2-go/blob/main/docs/lokalise2_file_upload.md).
 For example, you can use `--convert-placeholders` to handle placeholders.
 You can include multiple CLI arguments as needed.
 Defaults to an empty string.
 - `flat_naming` — Use flat naming convention.
 Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
 Defaults to `false`.
+- `skip_tagging` — Do not assign tags to the uploaded translation keys on Lokalise.
+Set this to `true` to skip adding tags like inserted, skipped, or updated keys.
+Defaults to `false`.
+- `rambo_mode` — Always upload all translation files for the base language regardless of changes.
+Set this to `true` to bypass change detection and force a full upload of all base language translation files.
+Defaults to `false`.
 - `max_retries` — Maximum number of retries on rate limit errors (HTTP 429).
 Defaults to `3`.
 - `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
 Defaults to `1`.
 - `upload_timeout` — Timeout for the upload operation, in seconds.
 Defaults to `120`.